 If you've ever spent the night near a lake in in the chillier parts of North America, you've no doubt heard the haunting call of a loon at night.
 Unlike other waterbirds, loons can propel themselves forward underwater using their webbed feet as an advantage, at the expense of being able to walk easily on land.

-Unique to the New World and distantly related to swifts, these surprisingly aggressive, extremely beautiful and highly active tiny fliers can beat their wings up to 12 beats per second as they hover above wildflowers feeding on their sweet nectar, often in exchange for pollination!
+Unique to the New World and distantly related to swifts, these surprisingly aggressive, extremely beautiful and highly active tiny fliers can flap their wings up to 12 beats per second while hovering above wildflowers feeding on their sweet nectar, often in exchange for pollination!

 MOCKINGBIRDS, CATBIRDS & THRASHERS

-Family Mimidae includes mockingbirds, catbirds and trashers, birds known for their songs, especially some species ability to mimic other birds and random sounds.
-They have long tails, slightly or obviously curved bill and strong legs that help them run on the ground, foraging in the undergrowth for arthropods and fruits.
+Family Mimidae includes mockingbirds, catbirds and thrashers, birds known for their songs, especially some species ability to mimic other birds and random sounds.
+They have long tails, slightly or obviously curved bills, strong legs that help them run on the ground foraging in the undergrowth for arthropods and fruits.

 Owls (families: Strigidae, Tytonidae) are mostly solitary and nocturnal predators, feeding on small mammals and insects.
 They have hooked bills, sharp talons, forward-facing eyes with circular facial discs and are adept at silent flight.